dlaliberte/bikeshed-intro/index.md

         GH_PAGES_BRANCH: gh-pages
         BUILD_FAIL_ON: warning
 ```
+- Change permissions to allow `github-actions[bot]` under Settings > Actions > General > Workflow permissions.
+The default is "Read repository contents and packages permission", so change that to: "Read and write permissions".
+Remember to click "Save".

 - Run Bikeshed on your spec with `bikeshed spec spec.bs` to generate
   `spec.html`.
-- Submit your change to GitHub which should trigger the update of spec.html.
+- Submit your change to GitHub, which should then trigger the action that updates spec.html.
+- If your repo is `github.com/owner/repo-name`, then your html file will be at `owner.github.io/repo-name/spec.html`.

 - Optional Configurations
   - Maybe turn on [GitHub Apps - PR Preview](https://github.com/apps/pr-preview).